 Live video as part of the marketing mix

-HubSpot found that video in an email leads to 200-300 per cent increase in click-through rate.
+HubSpot found that video in an email leads to a 200-300 per cent increase in click-through rate.
 When you include a video on your landing page you can increase conversions by up to 80 per cent.
 With numbers like that the next question you should be asking yourself is, ‘How do I include video into my digital and traditional marketing mix?’
 Here are five ways you could start using live video streams to engage your audiences:

 - Use live video to generate leads: Introduce viewers to your new product or service before it’s available to the masses, give a discount to viewers of your live video or another incentive to draw them in, or offer a special only available to viewers who watch the entire broadcast.
 If you use this tactic, provide your viewers with a link to take pre-orders or access your special offer.

 - Build engagement with user-generated content: A couple of ways to engage viewers would be to take your audience behind the scenes and show them something they normally wouldn’t get a chance to see, or host Q&A sessions to increase interaction and show them their opinion matters.
 For example, Doritos used Periscope to get people excited about their new flavour called Roulette.
 Randomly selected fans got to try the corn chips live on Periscope and give their feedback.
-The campaign garnered international attention, and Doritos now have over 20,000 followers on Periscope.
+The campaign garnered international attention, and Doritos now has over 20,000 followers on Periscope.

 - Teach your audience something new: Live streaming allows you to provide an interactive lesson like no other.
-Comments and questions come through in real-time so you can instantly see what others are saying.
+Comments and questions come through in real time so you can instantly see what others are saying.
 The person in the stream can ask a question, and your target audience can answer right away.
 You’re also adding value to your brand, which is free of charge and another way to score points with potential customers.
 GE did this well during #DRONEWEEK by enlisting YouTube personality Sally Le Page to interview astrophysicist Neil deGrasse Tyson and scientist Bill Nye.
 For their efforts, Drone Week attracted 20,000 viewers on Periscope – an audience registering a 15 per cent engagement rate.
 Follow-up content then yielded 2.6 million video views on Facebook.
 Overall, Drone Week logged 45 million free media impressions for General Electric.

 - Tell your brand story in a dynamic way: According to Ad Age: “Dunkin’ Donuts used Facebook Live in February to take users inside “Dunkin’ Brands University,” where the doughnut chain creates its products.”
 This gave viewers a look behind the scenes and also used narrative to extend the brand’s reach and add to the personality of Dunkin’ Donuts as a favourite for time-poor coffee lovers.
 The post earned 4000 likes and 31,680 views, while the video racked up over 37,000 views and 4000 engagements.

-- Release less-boring media statements: Whether it’s a new product launch, media statement or crisis management, live streaming is a quick and relatively easy way to reach target consumers in a cost-effective way.
-At CES, General Motors became the first auto brand to live stream via Facebook when it decided to roll out the Chevy Bolt EV.
+- Release less boring media statements: Whether it’s a new product launch, media statement or crisis management, live streaming is a quick and relatively easy way to reach target consumers in a cost-effective way.
+At CES, General Motors became the first auto brand to livestream via Facebook when it decided to roll out the Chevy Bolt EV.
 To date, the 25-minute Chevrolet launch video has over 56,000 views and was liked by Sheryl Sandberg herself (along with 1.7K others).